serokell/blog-posts/structs-in-rust/article.md

 ```

 There are two options:

 - Have an immutable binding to the struct.
 Then you cannot change any of its fields.
-- Have a mutable binding, in which case you can set whichever field you choose.
+- Have a mutable binding and set whichever field you choose.

 ### Convenient field init syntax